Engee documentation

 scalar | vector

-Input signal for the backlash algorithm.
-The value of this signal is either in the deadband or turns on the output in the positive or negative direction.
+The input signal for the backlash algorithm.
+The value of this signal is either in the dead zone or includes an output in the positive or negative direction.

 Output